List of Homeland characters: Ellen Mathison

 Played by Victoria Clark, Ellen Mathison is the estranged mother of Carrie and Maggie Mathison.
 After the death of Frank Mathison, the girls' father, Maggie invites Ellen home to mourn her ex-husband, but Carrie rebuffs her mother and has her leave.
 Carrie later tracks down Ellen in Nebraska (where she works as a schoolteacher) and demands to know why she abandoned her family.
 Ellen admits that it was her serial adultery, not Frank's bipolar disorder, that made her leave, and reassures Carrie that her condition does not prevent her from sustaining a healthy relationship.

-Tim

-Played by Callan McAuliffe, Tim is the son of Ellen Mathison, the younger half-brother of Maggie Mathison and Carrie Mathison and the uncle of Ruby Dunn, Josie Dunn and Franny Mathison.
-He is briefly mentioned and seen in season 4, when he is trying to contact Carrie.

 Joe Crocker

 Played by John Getz, Joe Crocker is the United States Secretary of State to President Morse.
-He appears in Long Time Coming in Season 4; in Season 5, in "Separation Anxiety" at the CIA meeting on the Syria situation.
-Joe Crocker has a tense conversation with Quinn who has returned to the United States after 28 months in war-torn Al-Raqqah and the other CIA directors with Dar Adal and Saul; and in Season 6, he appears in America First.
+At the end of season 4, Saul meets with him asking to be rehired at the CIA, but Crocker warns him that the video of Saul's captivity under Haissam Haqqani would derail his standing.
+Crocker is present during a CIA briefing at the start of season 5, where he presses Peter Quinn on the U.S.' strategy in Syria against ISIS, only for Quinn to counter that there is no coherent U.S. strategy, and that ordering special-ops missions will not make for a lasting solution against Islamic extremism.
+After jihadists in Berlin announce a sarin attack on the city unless the Islamic State is formally recognized, Crocker refuses Saul's request to issue a warning across the city, arguing that terrorist threats are a "new normal" and do not always warrant a mass panic.
+After the inauguration of president Elizabeth Keane, Crocker is among the second wave of mass arrests of intelligence community members, ordered by Keane in retaliation for an assassination attempt against her.
+Saul later negotiates the release of everyone swept up in the second wave of arrests.